Babbitt (novel): AdaptationsBabbitt has been converted into films twice, a feat that David Sterritt of Turner Classic Movies describes as "impressive for a novel that barely has a plot." The first adaptation was a silent film released in 1924 and starring Willard Louis as George F. Babbitt. According to Warner Bros. records, that version cost $123,000 and made $278,000 from domestic rentals and $28,000 from foreign rentals for a total box office of $306,000.

 The second was a 1934 talkie starring Guy Kibbee.
 That version, while remaining somewhat true to Lewis's novel, takes liberties with the plot, exaggerating Babbitt's affair and a sour real estate deal.
 Both films were Warner Bros. productions.

+A production of Babbitt in 1987 was the premiere audio play by L.A.
+Theatre Works.

+In November 2023, the La Jolla Playhouse premiered a play adaptation by Joe DiPietro of Babbitt starring Matthew Broderick as part of their 2023-2024 Season.
+The Shakespeare Theatre Company in Washington, DC, opened the play in October 2024.